Surveying and Mapping Program receives grand prize for national award

 The award money will be used to support scholarships, equipment upgrades, and marketing the program and the surveying profession.

 The program received a $10,000 award from the NCEES in 2017 and 2016.
 There is a high demand for graduates in the surveying and mapping field because of the anticipated high number of surveyors retiring in the upcoming years.
 The University of Akron is the only higher education institution in Ohio with an accredited surveying and mapping program.
-UA’s program is housed in its College of Applied Science and Technology.

 A UA graduate can become a surveyor or a surveying technician.
 Professional surveyors solve modern land boundary, location and mapping problems by applying knowledge and skills in mathematics, law, local land history, map design, and business, and through the use of advanced technology.
 Surveying and mapping technicians collect data in the field, make calculations and do computer-aided drafting.